KyusikKim/ILB/README.md

 ### 3. Copy a Qt configuration file
 #### For using qt5 binaries instead of qt4 binaries, you must copy a configuration file.
- $ cp ILB/qt_config/default.conf /usr/share/qtchooser
+ $ sudo cp ILB/qt_config/default.conf /usr/share/qtchooser

 ### 4. Make a Makefile for this browser.
  $ qmake

 ### 5. Compile and Install the browser.
  $ make
  $ sudo make install

 ### 6. Run the browser.